-All motor vehicles owned or operated by students must be registered with the College and parked on campus.
+All motor vehicles owned or operated by students must be registered with the College and parked on campus in their asigned space.
 A vehicle permit fee is assessed for automobiles, motorcycles, and trucks.
 Failure to register and affix the vehicle permit in the lower right hand corner of the windshield or the front of the passenger's window will result in a ten dollar (\$10.00) fine.